 (i) At the time he or she became entitled to old-age insurance benefits; or

 (ii) If deceased, at the time of his or her death.

-(3) Your benefit as a spouse will be reduced, if necessary, for age and for simultaneous entitlement to other Social Security benefits before it is reduced because you are receiving a Government pension.
-In addition, this reduction follows the order of priority as stated in § 404.402(b).
+(3) Reductions for age and simultaneous entitlement.
+We will reduce your spouse's benefit, if necessary, for age and for simultaneous entitlement to other Social Security benefits before we reduce it because you are receiving a government pension.
+In addition, this reduction follows the order of priority stated in § 404.402(b).

 (e) When effective.
 This reduction was put into the Social Security Act by the Social Security Amendments of 1977.
 It only applies to applications for benefits filed in or after December 1977 and only to benefits for December 1977 and later.

 [49 FR 41245, Oct.
 22, 1984; 50 FR 20902, May 21, 1985, as amended at 51 FR 23052, June 25, 1986; 60 FR 56513, Nov.
 9, 1995; 80 FR 34050, June 15, 2015]